Share

 Protect Your Stash

 A sturdy, foam-lined travel humidor shields your cigars from the abuse checked bags endure.
 It’s like a bodyguard for your prized sticks, preventing crushed wrappers and keeping everything intact.
+Plus, some travel humidors also provide space and padding for your lighter, cutter, and even a small cigar ashtray!

 Maintain Humidity Levels